I want to grow as a writer. My plan is to show up here every day and write something.

 Here’s what I know about writing:

 There’s a voice in my head.
-It’s the voice of every book I’ve ever read.
-When I arrange words, and read them out loud in my head, the voice tells me if they sound right.
+It’s the voice of every book or poem I’ve ever read.
+When I arrange words and read them out loud in my head, the voice tells me if they sound right.
 If they flow.
-If they sound like the books.
+If they sound like the what I’ve read.

 Neat.
 Polished.
 Nothing messy.
 No sordid details.
 Clean, clever and cold.
 Censored and sifted.
 Careful.
 This is how I write.